Navy officer guilty of hiding ties to Chinese businessman - NewsBreak

 Navy officer guilty of hiding ties to Chinese businessman

-JACKSONVILLE, Fla.
-(AP) — A Florida-based U.S. Navy flight officer has been convicted of buying guns for a Chinese businessman who was later convicted of export crimes.
+A Florida -based U.S. Navy flight officer has been convicted of buying guns for a Chinese businessman who was later convicted of export crimes.

 Lt.
 Fan Yang, 36, also lied about his relationship with the businessman on security forms, authorities said.